 The chord sequence is pure Dylan, it goes round and round… and round

 While the chorus is built around the contrasting

 Am Em7 D Am

-It is quite remarkable to get this much of a song out of so little.
-But what makes it work, I think, is the fact anything involving drugs and dealing has to be an endless rotation of darkness, and that is what the chord sequences paint – like the really Gothic elements of Gotham occasionally seen in parts of the Batman movies.
+It is quite remarkable to get this much of a song out of such a modest chordal base.
+But what makes it work, I think, is the fact anything involving drugs and dealing has to be an endless rotation of darkness, and that is what the chord sequences paint – rather like the really Gothic elements of Gotham occasionally seen in parts of the Batman movies.
 Indeed the opening verse paints true Gotham darkness, and it stays dark, somehow without ever being grim…

 Tweeter and the Monkey Man were hard up for cash.